isakro/shoredate/README.md

 <img src="man/figures/multiplot-1.png" style="display: block; margin: auto;" />

-The procedures outlined above have focused on the the default behaviours of the package.
-For further usage and a more detailed walk through see the vignette by calling `vignette("shoredate")`.
+The procedures outlined above have focused on the basic functions and default behaviours of the package.
+For further usage and a more detailed walk through, see the vignette by calling `vignette("shoredate")`.

 # References